Maine Murderer Keith Coleman Gets Life For Slaying Girlfriend And Her Two Children, Sexually Assaulting 8-Year-Old

 — Lord Grandz (@Lord7Grandz) January 20, 2017

-In November, the Keith Coleman was convicted for the Maine triple murder, as well as for sex crimes perpetuated against Destiny.
+In November, the Keith Coleman was convicted of the Maine triple murder, as well as for sex crimes perpetrated against Destiny.
 On Thursday, the convicted murderer finally learned his fate.

 “I do in fact feel the pain of what everyone is going through and I miss Destiny and Duwayne.
 I hope you have mercy on me.”

 As People reports, the convicted murderer begged Superior Court Justice Ann Murray for mercy at his sentencing hearing.
-He would receive only slightly more than he showed his murder victims, as the judge meted out the maximum sentence for the slayings: life in prison.
+He would receive only slightly more than he showed his murder victims as the judge meted out the maximum sentence for the slayings of life in prison.
 In addition to his life sentence, Keith Coleman was sentenced to serve a concurrent 30 years for the sexual assault of Destiny Sargent, reports Bangor Daily News.

 According to Justice Murray, the life sentence handed down against the Maine murderer was the “only appropriate” one when taking both the crime and the defendant’s lack of remorse into consideration.